Silo-Bench: A Scalable Environment for Evaluating Distributed Coordination in Multi-Agent LLM Systems: Experimental Details

 \subsection{Infrastructure}

 Experiments were conducted on a GH200 cluster, with up to 50 concurrent configurations executed simultaneously.
-Total compute amounted to approximately 500+ GPU-hours equivalent.
+The compute amounted to approximately 500+ GPU-hours equivalent for each experiment.
 Complete conversation histories, token counts, and timing information were recorded for all runs.